emily-emily/mood-tracker-api/README.md

 ## Misc.
 TILs
 - For typescript type errors that would otherwise work in javascript, ignore them using `// @ts-ignore` in the line immediately preceding the line with the error.
+- In Javascript, `Date.getTime` returns the unix timestamp in milliseconds, and Postgres `TO_TIMESTAMP` takes unix timestamp in seconds.